-I’ve been performing, teaching and composing for over 23 years.
+I’ve performed, taught and composed for over 23 years.
 I currently maintain a schedule of over 20 students a week.
 In addition to playing as a solo artist, I also perform with the Chuck Nation bluegrass band, as well as in the Banjo+Cello duo called Bow N’ Banjo.

 Why am I different than the typical banjo player?
 Or the typical musician?